 Combining the manual elements

-When I’m shooting on manual, first I like to set my aperture, usually opting for around 2.0.
-It gives me the blurry background but I don’t have to try too hard to keep my subject in focus.
-From there, I’ll take a test shot and see what I need to do with my shutter speed.
-If the image is too dark, I’ll lower my shutter speed, if it’s too bright, I’ll raise it.
+When shooting on manual, start by setting your aperture, opt for around 2.0.
+It gives you the blurry background but makes it easy to keep your subject in focus.
+From there, take a test shot and see what you need to do with the shutter speed.
+If the image is too dark, lower the shutter speed, if it’s too bright, raise it.

-If my image is still too dark and I can’t lower my shutter speed anymore, then I’ll go in and raise my ISO.
+If your image is still too dark and you can’t lower the shutter speed any further, then go in and raise your ISO.

 Understanding your camera

 Now, if you’re new to using a DSLR, even just figuring out how to make these changes on your camera can be a bit tricky.
-When I was learning, I searched “Canon t5i tutorial” on YouTube and watched videos of pros showing the ins and outs of the camera.
+Youtube is yoru best best for tutorials where pros show the ins and outs of each camera.

-No two cameras are the same as far as where to find the controls (I know I’m lost using my friend’s Nikon!) so find a guide to your specific camera when you’re learning.
+No two cameras are the same as far as where to find the controls so find a guide to your specific camera when you’re learning.

 Shooting with a DSLR